-167. According to the same large claims commercial dataset, these allowed amount increases were consistent across most services lines, particularly (but not exclusively) at Mission Hospital-Asheville and for acute inpatient hospital services.
-Thus, while Mission could move costs around under the COPA and increase prices, the data show that once freed from the COPA's restrictions Mission could effectively dictate the prices it charged in a manner that no other system in North Carolina could.

-2. HCA increased prices substantially after acquiring the hospital from Mission while cutting staff and reducing quality levels to further increase its profit.
+- 167. According to the same large claims commercial dataset, these allowed amount increases were consistent across most services lines, particularly (but not exclusively) at Mission Hospital-Asheville and for acute inpatient hospital services.
+Thus, while Mission could move costs around under the COPA and increase prices, the data show that once freed from the COPA's restrictions Mission could effectively dictate the prices it charged in a manner that no other system in North Carolina could. - 2.
+HCA increased prices substantially after acquiring the hospital from Mission while cutting staff and reducing quality - 168.
+Once the nonprofit Mission became the for-profit HCA, prices rose at an even higher rate than the State average, while at the same time HCA cut staffing to dangerously low levels to further increase its profit.
 This resulted in more expensive and lower quality care for Plaintiffs and other members of the putative class.